Sensei-Node/chainlink/chainlink_scheduler/README.md

 This bash call the hardhat task which is call the contract method.
 This bash script must be added in cron. (`crontab -d`)

+## Funding contracts

+You have to fund the following contracts with [LINK](https://docs.chain.link/resources/link-token-contracts/):

+### LINK

+- Clients contract
+- Operator just minimum (0.5)
+- Node address

+### Goerli

+- Owner (the address who deplpoy the contract) to call the clients
+- Node address (The node address is calling when a request is fullfilled)

+**The operator address receives the fees in LINK from every request**